 It is often assumed that Valencia simply capitalised on a period in which Barcelona and Real Madrid were in transition, or were weaker than usual.
 However this assumption does a disservice to Benítez’s side, and a look through the two clubs’ squads during this period should put paid to any doubts over the quality they boasted.
 Barcelona still counted superstars like Rivaldo, Patrick Kluivert and Marc Overmars amongst their ranks, whilst Real Madrid had just broken the world transfer record for the second successive season to sign Zinedine Zidane, adding to a squad already containing the likes of Luís Figo, Iker Casillas, Raúl and Roberto Carlos.

-Madrid in particular were still a hugely successful team during this period, winning the Champions League with Zidane’s famous volley in 2002.
+Real, in particular, were still a hugely successful team during this period, winning the Champions League with Zidane’s famous volley in 2002.
 This was the quality and the spending power that Benítez was up against and, in this context, his achievement in winning two titles is nothing short of phenomenal.

 The Valencia squad when Benítez first arrived was itself not short on quality and there was plenty of potential within it.
 Many of the team that played in the 2001 Champions League final under Cúper would remain crucial members of Benítez’s double league-winning side.
 The goalkeeper, Santiago Cañizares, was widely regarded as one of the finest in the world at the time, and continued to form part of a formidable defence along with stalwarts Roberto Ayala, Amadeo Carboni and Mauricio Pellegrino, who would himself go on to manage Valencia years later.